rlucente-se-jboss/systemd-podman-edge/README.md

 data.
 If you want to create the SELinux policy again, please do the following.

+First, create the target directory on the host that the container can access and properly set its SELinux context:

+    sudo mkdir -p /var/lib/mysql/data
+    sudo restorecon -vFr /var/lib/mysql

+The `restorecon` command will associate the type `mysqld_db_t` to the `/var/lib/mysql` directory and its subdirectories..

-First, login to the desired container registry:
+Next, login to the desired container registry:

     podman login registry.redhat.io